 Other resources for first time New York City visitors

 New York City is an exciting destination and you are sure to find something there that takes your fancy, if not all of it.
-You will likely come away with very sore feet, an SD card (or two) loaded with photos and a memory full of great experiences and inspiration.
+You will likely come away with very sore feet, a load of photos and a memory full of great experiences.
+I hope this New York City guide helps you get the best out of your visit.
+If you have any questions or comments, please leave them below or hit me up on social media.

 Peace, love & inspiring travel,